 THIS IS NOT WHAT YOU WANT TO HEAR, BUT...

 The most reliable way to look like a hot dude is to be a hot dude.
 You'll look better in clothes and -- more importantly -- you won't be ashamed to be seen out of them.
 The more you can get your body toward a masculine shape on its own, the less you'll have to rely on clever tricks with clothing to disguise it.

 Step one is to slim down.
 I mean really slim down.
-I'm talking less than 20% body fat, as low as 15% if you can manage it.
+I'm talking less than 20% body fat, 15% is good, 10% if you can manage it.

 Now before you start, hear me out.
-I think a lot of people see slim down but hear it as YOU ARE A FATASS, which is entirely not the point I'm trying to get at.
-It is not my job to bully you into becoming the body type that I personally find attractive, or what Hollywood says men should look like, it's about helping you achieve a shape that can fit into men's clothes, of any size.
+I think a lot of people see slim down but hear YOU ARE A FATASS, which is entirely not the point I'm trying to get at.
+It is not my job to bully you into becoming the body type that I personally find attractive or what Hollywood says men should look like (those two are not the same), it's about helping you achieve a shape that can fit into men's clothes, of any size.

 Repeat for emphasis: this is not about size, it is about shape.